Battle of Cold Harbor: Aftermath

 In that [Cold Harbor] attack, ordered by Lieutenant General Ulysses S. Grant, fifty thousand Union soldiers suffered seven thousand casualties, most of them in less than half an hour.
 For this mistake, which he admitted, Grant has been branded a 'butcher' careless of the lives of his men, and Cold Harbor has become a symbol of mule-headed futility.
 At Gettysburg, Lee's men also sustained almost seven thousand casualties in the Pickett-Pettigrew assault, most of them also within a half hour.
 Yet this attack is perceived as an example of great courage and honor.
 This contrast speaks volumes about the comparative images of Grant and Lee, North and South, Union and Confederacy.

+At the end of his life, while finishing his memoirs, Grant wrote: "I still regret that the last assault on Cold Harbor was ever made...No advantage was gained for the heavy loss we sustained."

 The battle caused a rise in anti-war sentiment in the Northern states.
 Grant became known as the "fumbling butcher" for his poor decisions.
 It also lowered the morale of his remaining troops.
 But the campaign had served Grant's purpose—as ill-advised as his attack on Cold Harbor was, Lee had lost the initiative and was forced to devote his attention to the defense of Richmond and Petersburg.
 He beat Grant to Petersburg, barely, but spent the remainder of the war (save its final week) defending Richmond behind a fortified trench line.
 Although Southerners realized their situation was desperate, they hoped that Lee's stubborn (and bloody) resistance would have political repercussions by causing Abraham Lincoln to lose the 1864 presidential election to a more peace-friendly candidate.
 The taking of Atlanta in September dashed these hopes, and the end of the Confederacy was just a matter of time.